henriquevieira/english/class1.md

 # Teacher Rahaf

 ## Subject Pronoun
 I
 He
 She
 It
 We
 They
 You

 ## Object Pronoun
 Me
 Him
 Her
 It
 Us
 Them
 You

 ## Possessive adj
 My
 His
 Her
 It
 Our
 Their
 Your

 ## Possessive pronoun
 Mine
 His
 Hers
 Its
 ...
 ...
 ...

-exercise
+## Exercise

 I like music as rock and instrumental.
 He walk every day at 6 o'clock.
 She prefer chocollate that strawberries.